Political positions of Emmanuel Macron: Middle East

 In January 2017, he said France needed a more "balanced" policy toward Syria, including talks with Bashar al-Assad.
 In April 2017, following the chemical attack in Khan Shaykhun, Macron proposed a possible military intervention against the Assad regime, preferably under United Nations auspices.
 He has warned if the Syrian regime uses chemical weapons during his presidency he will act unilaterally to punish it.

 He supported the continuation of President Hollande's policies on Israel, opposed the BDS movement, and refused to state a position on recognition of the State of Palestine during his first term.
 In May 2018, Macron condemned "the violence of Israeli armed forces" against Palestinians in Gaza border protests.
 However, in October 2023, he announced proposals "to prevent an escalation, free hostages, guarantee Israel's security and work towards a two-state solution".
 In July 2025 he announced that by September 2025 he would include France in the number of countries which recognise a Palestinian state.

 In response to the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin, Macron said that Turkey must respect Syria's sovereignty, despite his condemnation of Bashar al-Assad.

 Macron has voiced support for the Saudi Arabian-led military campaign against Yemen's Shiite rebels.
 He also defended France's arms sales to the Saudi-led coalition.
 Some rights groups have argued that France is violating national and international law by selling weapons to members of the Saudi-led coalition fighting in Yemen.

 North Korea

 Macron has called for a peaceful solution during the 2017 North Korea crisis, though he agreed to work with US President Trump against North Korea.
 Macron and Trump apparently conducted a phone call on 12 August 2017 where they discussed confronting North Korea, denuclearizing the Korean Peninsula and enforcing new sanctions.

 Myanmar

 Macron condemned the persecution of Rohingya Muslims in Myanmar.
 He described the situation as "genocide" and "ethnic purification", and alluded to the prospect of UN-led intervention.

 China

 In response to the death of Chinese Nobel Peace Prize laureate Liu Xiaobo, who died of organ failure while in government custody, Macron praised Liu as "a freedom fighter".
 Macron also described as "extremely fruitful and positive" his first contacts with General Secretary of the Chinese Communist Party Xi Jinping.

+Armenia

+In 2019, Macron announced that France would designate April 24 as a national day of remembrance for the Armenian genocide.
+After the 2020 Nagorno-Karabakh war, Macron pledged to supply defense equipment to Armenia, as well as humanitarian aid of 29 million euros to displaced Armenians from Nagorno-Karabakh.
+He is also in support of the International Court of Justice's decision on November 17, 2023, of which calls on the rights of ethnic Armenian residents to return safely to their homeland.